AztecProtocol/aztec-connect/docs/docs/sdk/usage/register.md

 You can find the interface for the `RegisterController` class [here](../types/sdk/RegisterController).

-## RegisterController Setup
+## Setup

-You can find the type definition of the RegisterController class [here](../types/RegisterController).
+You can find the type definition of the RegisterController class [here](../types/sdk/RegisterController).

-`AztecSdk.createRegisterController`

 ```ts
 AztecSdk.createRegisterController(